Why Does My Aircon Trip When Multiple Units Are On?

 Jumping to compressor conclusions too early misses smaller start-path faults.

-3. Electrical Leakage or Insulation Fault
+3. Electrical Leakage Or Insulation Fault

 - Trips occur quickly and repeatedly once demand rises.